|Parking Raises Over £30 Million For Council Coffers

-£30.2 million has been raised for council coffers from Wandsworth's parking related charges, ranking the borough 5th in the UK according to the recent RAC Foundation report.
+£30.2 million has been raised for the council coffers from Wandsworth's Controlled Parking Zones (CPZs), ranking the borough 5th in the UK according to the recent RAC Foundation report.

 The RAC Foundation say local authorities in London are making big profits from such charges and urge councils to reveal exactly where the surplus is going.

 "It is unsurprising that London leads the way in making money.
 Its roads are most congested and the pressure on road space immense.

 "The legal position is that parking charges are to be used as a tool for managing traffic.
 But with local government budgets under ever-greater pressure the temptation to see them as a fund-raiser must be intense.

 "When a parking profit is made the law states that, essentially, the money can only be spent on transport and environment projects.
 We are simply asking that all councils publish annual reports to tell drivers exactly where this huge excess ends up."